-We’re creating the Neighborhood to invite friends of our congregation from all over the world to grow their connection with us, Jewish life, and one another.
+We created the Neighborhood in 2021 to invite people from around the world to grow their connection with us, Jewish life, and one another.

-The Neighborhood is our latest step in extending our community and programs beyond our walls to include those who consider Central a spiritual home.
+The Neighborhood is our latest step in extending our reach and programs beyond our walls to include those who consider Central a spiritual home.

 Join your fellow Neighbors and our Central Synagogue Neighborhood clergy for "Block Parties" to ring in each month of the Jewish calendar throughout the year.

 Download digital resources like how-to guides, readings, sermons and playlists, written and curated for you by Central Synagogue clergy.

 Engage in discussions with Neighbors about weekly sermons and other conversations about what living a meaningful Jewish life means to you.

 Browse upcoming events, access programming, and enroll in discounted classes from Central Synagogue and our partners—all in one place.

 Meet Neighbors who share your interests, passions, and life experiences in small virtual gatherings, modeled on Central Synagogue's CORE group program.

 Take action toward a better world alongside your fellow Neighbors through our Tzedek Box tribe and by staying up-to-date on the latest from the Religious Action Center.

 We suggest a yearly household contribution of $540 per household.